alvarobartt/pypackage-cookie/README.md

 This command will launch the **cookiecutter prompt into your terminal**, which will ask you some configuration options as specified in the cookie recipe for you to select the most suitable ones according to your needs.

-So to bake this cookie, the cookiecutter prompt will ask you to select the following ingredients (configuration) in case you want to name your cookie (project), for example, lets suppose that your project will be named `awesome_cookie` its configuration will be:
+**So as to bake this cookie, the cookiecutter prompt will ask you to select between the following ingredients** (configuration) in case you want to name your cookie (project), for example, lets suppose that your project will be named `awesome_cookie` its configuration will be:

 ```
 author [Alvaro Bartolome del Canto]: Cookie Monster